abaldeweg/playbook/roles/nodejs/README.md

 # nodejs

-Adds the NodeJS ppa to the sources.
+Installs NodeJS from the ppa.